Generic Name: topiramate (toe PYRE a mate)

 Call your doctor at once if you have:

-severe pain in your side or lower back, painful or difficult urination.
+signs of a kidney stone--severe pain in your side or lower back, painful or difficult urination;

 Common Topamax side effects may include:

 numbness or tingling in your arms and legs;

 headache, dizziness, drowsiness, tired feeling;

 mood problems, confusion, feeling nervous, problems with thinking or memory;